As Victoria’s Secret CEO resigns, will the lingerie company finally realise "fat" and trans women are sexy too?

 Facepalm.
 Cringe.
 Vomit.

-Over 50 models have already been confirmed to walk in the 2018 Victoria’s Secret Fashion Show and 18 of those women are first timers to the event.
+Earlier this year, over 50 models were confirmed to walk in the 2018 Victoria’s Secret Fashion Show and 18 of those women are first timers to the event.

 This past weekend it was revealed that Kelsey Merritt will become the first Filipino model to feature in the show and that Winnie Harlow, former America’s Next Top Model contestant who was rejected last year, will also strut her stuff for the first time.